LisbonLisboaPortugal.com

 Belem train station

-There are many bus routes to western Lisbon that pass through the Belem district.
+There are many bus routes to western Lisbon that pass through the Belém district.

-A bus fare purchased on board costs €3 (cash only) but is reduced to €1.47 when the 'zapping' ticket is used.
+A bus fare purchased on board costs €2.30 but is reduced to €1.72 when the Zapping ticket is used.

 Discover more of Lisbon with our most popular guides